mrc-ide/ZamCovid_kabwe_manuscript/README.md

 4. Run the `ZamCovid_kabwe_sens_analysis` task.
 5. Run the `ZamCovid_kabwe_simulation` task.

 Note the `ZamCovid_kabwe_sens_analysis` task will require a matching set of parameters (2) and fitting (3) tasks with all of central and other assumptions used for sensitivity analysis, as specified in `run.R`.
-Also note that tasks 2 and 3 can be run either with the deterministic equivalent or the full stochastic model.
-The `ZamCovid_kabwe_simulation` task requires the fitted stochastic model to run.
+Also note that tasks 2 to 4 can be run either with the deterministic equivalent or the full stochastic model.
+The `ZamCovid_kabwe_simulation` task, however, depends on the `ZamCovid_kabwe_fits` task with the stochastic model and central parameters.

 ## Requirements

-The core requirement is our [sircovid](https://mrc-ide.github.io/ZamCovid/) package and its dependencies.
+The core requirement is our [ZamCovid](https://mrc-ide.github.io/ZamCovid/) package and its dependencies.
 Please ensure you install the versions we used for preparation of the manuscript:

 ```r
 remotes::install_github(c(